Nobel Prize honors discovery of temperature, touch receptors - NewsBreak

 Nobel Prize honors discovery of temperature, touch receptors

-STOCKHOLM — (AP) — Two U.S.-based scientists were awarded the Nobel Prize in physiology or medicine on Monday for their discovery of the receptors that allow humans to feel temperature and touch.
+STOCKHOLM — (AP) — The Nobel Prize in the field of physiology or medicine has been awarded to U.S. scientists David Julius and Ardem Patapoutian.

-David Julius and Ardem Patapoutian focused their work on the field of somatosensation, that is the ability of specialized organs such as eyes, ears and skin to see, hear and feel.
+They were cited for their discovery of receptors for temperature and touch.

-“This really unlocks one of the secrets of nature,” said Thomas Perlmann, secretary-general of the Nobel Committee, in announcing the winners.
-“It’s actually something that is crucial for our survival, so it’s a very important and profound discovery.”
+The winners were announced Monday by Thomas Perlmann, secretary-general of the Nobel Committee.

 Last year's prize went to three scientists who discovered the liver-ravaging hepatitis C virus, a breakthrough that led to cures for the deadly disease and tests to keep the scourge from spreading though blood banks.